-- 1. Log into your router management page (see "Access your router management page" on page 26). - 2.
+- 1. Log into your router management page (see "Access your router management page" on page 27). - 2.
 Click on Wireless, and click on Basic. - 3.
-Please review the additional wireless settings to configure and click Apply to save the changes.
+To save changes to this section, click Apply when finished.

-Wireless - Enabled turns on the wireless networking on your router and Disabled turns off wireless networking on your router.
+- Wireless - Enabled turns on the wireless networking on your router (by default it is enabled). - o Disabled turns off wireless networking on your router.